Carnegie Library of Homestead: History

 for the library.
 Despite the closing of the Homestead Steel Works two years earlier and the precipitous decline in employment and tax revenue, the library remained open and operational with grants secured by community volunteers and the investment income from Carnegie's endowment.
-When the financial crash of 2008 reduced the value of the endowment by $300,000, the library board furloughed its executive employees and assumed management responsibilities rather than cut services.
+When the financial crash of 2008 reduced the endowment's value by $300,000, the library board furloughed its executive employees and assumed management responsibilities rather than cut services.
 Fundraising efforts, revenue from athletic club memberships, music hall rentals, and concession sales have maintained the library's viability.

+In 2017, the library launched a 10-year capital renovation campaign to restore areas in the building, preserving its historical features with modernized amenities.
+New locker rooms and classrooms were added to the lower level; an elevator was installed in the music hall and a welcome center in the gymnasium.
+The next phase is renovating the library and meeting rooms and starting the seat replacement project in the music hall.

 Homestead Library & Athletic Club

 In the early 20th century, the Homestead Library & Athletic Club football team, composed of many former star Ivy League players, was considered one of the top semi-professional teams in the country.
-Hall of Famer Rube Waddell played for the Club's baseball team.
+Hall of Famer Rube Waddell played for the club's baseball team.
 The amateur teams at the library also won national championships in wrestling and track & field.

 In the 1920s and 1930s, four Olympians trained in the library's swimming pool.
 Susan Laird swam in 1928, winning a gold medal with the 4 × 100 meter freestyle relay team; Josephine McKim won a bronze medal in 1928 and gold in 1932; Anna Mae Gorman competed in the 1932 Summer Olympics at age 16; and Lenore Kight won silver in 1932 and a bronze in 1936.
 Gorman first swam in 1927 while on vacation.
-When she returned to Homestead she purchased a three-month membership at the library and pool for $1.
+When she returned to Homestead, she purchased a three-month membership at the library and pool for $1.
 At age 92 in 2008, Gorman still swam at the library.